-The Risk Management Framework presented in Figure 2 on page 13 is critical to effective risk management across the Bank.
+The governance structure outlined on pages 8 to 11 is critical to effective risk management across the Bank.
 This structure outlines the flow and escalation of risk information and reporting from the business and the Risk function to the Management Committee and Board.
 Conversely, strategic direction and guidance is cascaded down from the Board and Management Committee.
 The regular reporting from the Risk & Compliance Committee to the Board Risk Committee and Management Committee strengthens the Risk function's independence from the CEO and allows an appropriate identification, assessment, management and communication of risks at Board level.